karthago2/the-missing-layers/README.md

 📄 **[The Missing Layers, Whitepaper v0.3](whitepaper.md)** (~7,000 words)

 The document is a vision paper, not a specification.
 It identifies the gaps, proposes an architecture, details three key mechanisms (credit decay, capability/implementation separation, the Agent Boundary Protocol), and honestly names its own limitations.
 It has been through two rounds of adversarial review.

+It proposes three mechanisms you won't find in any current protocol: credit that decays like trust, a separation between what an agent *can* do and how it does it, and a boundary protocol that puts the burden of proof on the agent, not the human.

 ## Documents in this repository